magick93/sculptor-cartridge-camelrs/README.md

-# sculptor-cartridge-springdatajpa
+# sculptor-cartridge-camels
-Sculptor Cartridge for Spring Data JPA
+Sculptor Cartridge for rest services using Apache Camel